 Check out an example:

 All of a sudden he broke out in a great flame of anger, stamping with his foot, brandishing the cane, and carrying on (as the maid described it) like a madman.
 The old gentleman took a step back, with the air of one very much surprised and a trifle hurt; and at that Mr. Hyde broke out of all bounds and clubbed him to the earth.
 And next moment, with ape-like fury, he was trampling his victim under foot and hailing down a storm of blows, under which the bones were audibly shattered and the body jumped upon the roadway.
 At the horror of these sights and sounds, the maid fainted.
 (4.1)

-Here Stevenson relates the murder of Sir Danvers Carew by Mr. Hyde, as seen through a maid's eyes.
+Here, Stevenson relates the murder of Sir Danvers Carew by Mr. Hyde, as seen through a maid's eyes.
 Of course, modern readers will find some of the language here a bit out of touch ("a great flame of anger," "the air of one very much surprised").
-Of course, what's more shocking is the detailed violence that's wrapped up in this formal little Victorian package.
+What's more shocking is the detailed violence that's wrapped up in this formal little Victorian package.
 We read that "bones were audibly shattered and the body jumped on the roadway," which is, you know, pretty gruesome stuff.